amrishAK/WeatherAPI/README.md

 # WeatherAPI
-A simple serverless weather api
+A simple weather api

+Use API.js to run the API in any machine
+Use template.yaml file for serverless AWS deployment using AWS SAM-CLI